 Buyer’s guide: unlimited mobile broadband

 Ofcom and the ASA have made it clear to providers that they are not to advertise unlimited services if there are hidden restrictions, and even with some mobile broadband deals using a fair usage limit this means there are no dongle packages which could be described as truly unlimited.

 However that doesn’t mean you can’t get mobile broadband with data limits that are high enough to ensure you won’t get charged extra, and there are other options for internet access on the move which don't require expensive mobile broadband dongle deals.

 Do you need unlimited mobile internet?

 Two things you need to look at before you purchase any mobile internet dongle is the network coverage and data limits.

-To get the best service you need a strong 3G internet signal, otherwise the connection will be very slow.
+To get the best service you need a reasonably strong 3G internet signal at minimum, otherwise the connection will be very slow.

 Once you’ve found a network (or networks) offering decent coverage you can begin to look at the available packages.
 In order to choose the service best suited to your purposes you must consider how you’ll be using the connection.
-Will it be regular or just occasional, and will you be mainly web browsing and emailing, or will you need it to download files and stream video?
+Will it be regular or just occasional, will you be mainly web browsing and emailing, or will you need it to download files and stream video?

-The latter uses far more data so you’ll have to select a package which offers suitable usage limits.
+Video and downloads use far more data so you’ll have to select a package which offers suitable usage limits.
 Exceeding the limit can result in either additional charges or the service simply being cut off until you top up or enter the next billing period.
-Conversely if you buy a top end mobile broadband deal with very high limits and only use it for the odd bit of web browsing it’s a waste of money.
+Conversely, if you buy a top end mobile broadband deal with very high limits and only use it for the odd bit of web browsing it’s a waste of money.